1ComputerCare

 Viruses and other unsavoury items

-• to enable an image backup of the entire disk to be taken before any work is done,
+• to enable an image backup of the entire disk to be taken before any disinfection work is done,

 • because if the infected disk is used as a boot device, viruses can be implanted in memory and thwart attempts to remove them (this is how anti-virus products are sometimes disabled),